Your Guide to Buying a Home in the Sunshine State of Florida

 Conventional

-There are two types of conventional loans — conforming and non-conforming.
-A conforming conventional loan will meet or exceed the guidelines set by Fannie Mae and Freddie Mac which are government-sponsored enterprises (GSEs) that purchase conventional loans.
+A conventional loan is a type of mortgage that isn’t backed or insured by the government.
+There are two types of conventional loans: conforming and non-conforming.
+A conforming conventional loan will meet or exceed the guidelines set by Fannie Mae and Freddie Mac, which are government-sponsored enterprises (GSEs) that purchase conventional loans.
 Guidelines for a non-conforming loan will vary more widely depending on the lender.

 FHA loans

 An FHA loan is insured by the Federal Housing Administration and available from FHA-approved lenders.
-An FHA loan is unique in that borrowers are able to use a down payment assistance program for the entire down payment.
-Requirements to qualify for an FHA loan may include:
+An FHA loan is unique in that borrowers can use a down payment assistance program for the entire down payment.

 • Minimum credit score dependent on down payment amount: